How to Plan for Vacation: 7 Ways to Pack More Relaxing Travel into Your Over-Scheduled Life

 Combine Pleasure with Business

 The trend to extend a business trip into a pleasure trip at your own expense makes sense.
-When you go for business, the city can remain mostly unexplored.
+It may be the best way to see those some destinations for the first time without a lot of additional cost.
+When you go for business, the city can remain primarily unexplored.
 If you are at a destination all week or the days are adjacent to a weekend, planning a vacation night or two at your own expense may benefit the company.
-Flights on Saturday are usually less expensive than flying out on Fridays, for example.
+For example, flights on Saturday are usually less expensive than flying out on Fridays.

 I had been to New York City twice and had never seen more than the inside of a windowless conference room.
 I decided that the third time would be my chance to change that.
-The leadership said, fly on Sunday, and our meetings will start first thing Monday morning.
+The leadership said to fly on Sunday, and our meetings will start on Monday morning.
 Rather than take the last flight from home to New York City, I took the first one.
 I landed by 10:00 a.m. and had the whole day and evening to take a tour and see a Broadway show.

 Work within Your Constraints